ADJUSTABLE RATE MORTGAGES

 Requirements for Refinancing to an Adjustable Rate Mortgage:

-- Good credit score: Similar to a first-time homebuyer, you will need a good credit score to qualify for an ARM.
-This score typically ranges from 620 to 700 or higher, depending on the lender and the borrower’s financial situation.
+Similar to a first-time homebuyer, you will need a good credit score to qualify for an ARM.
+This score typically ranges from “good” to “excellent” and depends on the borrower’s financial situation.

 TYPES OF Adjustable Rate Mortgages